Who is a Geneticist?

 Types of a Geneticist

 There are several types of geneticists career opportunities in the field of biology, biomedical and life sciences.
-The job opportunity for a genetics degree holder is continuing to expand.
+The job opportunity in the career as geneticist is continuing to expand.
 The genetic employees are not sufficient now, that’s why the demand for genetics continues to increase.
 Some of the careers are: Geneticists are in an ever-evolving field and must keep up with current technology such as new methods, tools, and findings from other scientists.

 There are a few branches of genetics that the geneticist can specialize in.
 Each specialization has its own unique and interesting challenges, Some of them are:

-Agriculture: Geneticists in this field aim to increase crop yield and to learn about the resistance to all the different diseases that usually affect valuable crops.
+Agriculture: In the career as geneticist, one aims to increase crop yield and to learn about the resistance to all the different diseases that usually affect valuable crops.
 Agricultural genetics is the applied study of the effects of genetic variation and selection used to propagate valuable heritable trait combinations in crop plants and farm animals.

-Forensics: The branch of genetics that deals with the application of genetic knowledge to legal problems and legal proceedings.
+Forensics: In the career as geneticist, the branch that deals with the application of genetic knowledge to legal problems and legal proceedings.
 Forensic genetics is also a branch of forensic medicine which deals more broadly with the application of medical knowledge to legal matters.DNA tests can be used to verify if a suspect is guilty or innocent.
 They are also known as laboratory geneticists.

-Archaeology: Archaeogenetics is the study of ancient DNA using various molecular genetic methods and DNA resources.
+Archaeology: In the career as geneticist, archaeogenetics is the study of ancient DNA using various molecular genetic methods and DNA resources.
 A geneticist may be called to assist in the analysis of ancient organic matter.

-Bioinformatics: The raw material of bioinformatics is the genetic data and the related gene expression.
+Bioinformatics: In the career as geneticist, the raw material of bioinformatics is the genetic data and the related gene expression.
 A combination of computer science and biology, a geneticist in this field may be involved in analyzing information such as in the human genome project.

 What is the workplace/work environment of Geneticist like?